fabiokaz/registration-data-brazilian-company/readme.md

 ## About the Project

 This is a Spring Boot project developed to create and query registration data of Brazilian companies.
-It offers a RESTful API to manage company information using the CNPJ as the main identifier.
+It offers a REST API to manage company information using the CNPJ as the main identifier.

 ## Technologies Used